singhnaman320/KafkaBoot_Application/README.md

 # KafkaBoot
-This repository deals with the codebase of integration of Spring Boot with Apache Kafka.
+This repository deals with the codebase of Spring Boot integrated with Apache Kafka and how we will read and write String or JSON data.